Florianópolis: Demographics

-According to the IBGE of 2007, there were 406,564 people residing in the city (in 2010 IBGE reports a population of 421,240).
+According to the 2022 census, there were 537,211 people residing in the city.
 The population density was 623.68 PD/sqkm.
-The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 356,142 White people (84.55%), 41,009 Pardo (Multiracial) people (9.74%), 20,839 Black people (4.95%), 2,196 Asian people (0.52%) and 1,028 Amerindian people (0.24%).
+The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 410,298 White people (76.4%), 87,542 Pardo (Multiracial) people (16.3%), 35,813 Black people (6.7%), 2.398 Asian people (0.4%) and 1,148 Amerindian people (0.2%).

 Florianópolis has a population mostly composed of Brazilians of European descent.
-The numbers of immigrants started to increase in the mid-18th century, mostly with the arrival of Portuguese colonists from the Azores Islands.
+The number of immigrants started to increase in the mid-18th century, mostly with the arrival of Portuguese colonists from the Azores Islands.
 The population of Florianópolis was composed mainly of Portuguese/Azoreans, Germans, and Italians.
 Further south, some neighborhoods preserve their rural village identity.
-The cultural heritage left by their Azorean ancestors is noticeable in their dialect, in handicrafts, and traditional festivities.
+The cultural heritage left by their Azorean ancestors is noticeable in their dialect, in handicrafts, and in traditional festivities.

 The small village of Santo António de Lisboa (Saint Anthony of Lisbon) is an example of colonial period architecture and in Ribeirão da Ilha, the oldest part of the capital, the inhabitants speak in an accent closer to the Azorean dialect of the first settlers.
 In Ribeirão da Ilha is the church of Our Lady of Lapa do Ribeirão, built in 1806.
-Lagoa da Conceição, with its many sand dunes, restaurants and seaside night life and where women make lace to sell in the street, has also managed to retain many traces of its colonial architecture.
+Lagoa da Conceição, with its many sand dunes, restaurants, and seaside nightlife, and where women make lace to sell in the street, has also managed to retain many traces of its colonial architecture.

 The city is densely populated, with a population distribution of 623.68 inhab./km2, the 6th highest in the state of Santa Catarina.
 The vast majority of Florianopólis residents live in the urban area of the municipality, corresponding to 96.2% of its inhabitants, while 3.78% live in the rural area of Florianópolis.

 On the other side, the city has taken on a cosmopolitan air with the arrival of Brazilians from other states and foreigners who chose to live there.
-The island, which at the beginning of the colonization period, was an important whale hunting centre, is today a technological pole of the IT industry.
-A State Capital of interest to tourism, Florianópolis population in 2020 was estimated to be around 508,826 people in the city proper and 1,111,702 people in the metropolitan area.
+The island, which at the beginning of the colonization period was an important whale hunting centre, is today a technological pole of the IT industry.
+A State Capital of interest to tourism, Florianópolis' population in 2020 was estimated to be around 508,826 people in the city proper and 1,111,702 people in the metropolitan area.